Generalization of Laughlin's Theory for the Fractional Quantum Hall Effect: Discussion

-Now I discuss some of the earlier studies which dealt with making connection of the HH hierarchy theory \cite{Haldane83,Halperin84} and the CF theory \cite{Jain89,Jain07} and what way the present theory differs from those.
-Read \cite{Read90} argued that the HH hierarchy and the CF states for same $\nu$ are two different descriptions of the same universality class as they both describe same QP charge and braiding statistics \cite{Wilczek84}.
+Immediately after proposal of the CF theory, Read \cite{Read90} argued that the HH hierarchy and the CF states for same $\nu$ are two different descriptions of the same universality class as they both describe same QP charge and braiding statistics \cite{Arovas84}.
 On the contrary, Jain \cite{Jain07,Jain14} pointed out that the CF theory is fundamentally different from the hierarchy theory and they cannot be adiabatically connected as the flux attachment for CFs is nonperturbative.
-Hansson et al \cite{Hansson07,Hansson09} showed that the CF wave function can be obtained as the correlators of certain operators in conformal field theory.
-This construction, however, presumes the existence of the CF theory since the different sets of operators have been chosen representing the different effective Landau levels of the CFs.
+The calculations \cite{Hansson07,Suorsa11} based on the conformal field theory show that the CF wave function can be obtained as the correlators of certain operators.
+This construction, however, is not microscopic and either presumes the existence of the CF theory since the different sets of operators have been chosen representing the different effective Landau levels of the CFs or chooses a specific set of parameters out of the zoo of parameter space.
 Bonderson \cite{Bonderson12} has argued that the CF description of the FQHE is hierarchical in nature and that the wave functions of a CF state can be constructed using QP wave function of the hierarchically higher CF state, generated by the CF theory.
 This study also explicitly assumes the existence of the CF theory.
 In this paper, I have proposed QP and QH operators which generate CFs, upon operating on the Laughlin states, without assuming the presence of any CF in the Laughlin states.
-The wave functions are hierarchically constructed but they are fundamentally different from the HH hierarchy theory: (i) While the hierarchically lower states are formed by the condensation of QPs or QHs of its immediate predecessor in HH hierarchy theory, all the states here are formed due to the condensation of electrons into LCs or CLCs in different Hilbert subspaces. (ii) In contrary to the HH hierarchy theory, all the states in the sequence $n/(4n-1)$ are created by the QH excitations (see Fig.~\ref{hierarchy}) of their immediate predecessors.
+The wave functions here are hierarchically constructed but they are fundamentally different from the HH hierarchy theory: (i) While the hierarchically lower states are formed by the condensation of QPs or QHs of its immediate predecessor in HH hierarchy theory, all the states here are formed due to the condensation of electrons into LCs or CLCs in different Hilbert subspaces; (ii) in contrary to the HH hierarchy theory, all the states in the sequence $n/(4n-1)$ are created by the QH excitations of their immediate predecessors; (iii) while the state 5/13 may be obtained only by the condensation of QHs created from the parent 2/5 state in HH hierarchy, this state here is constructed by the condensation of expelled electrons from 1/3 state into the filling fraction 2/7 in ${\cal H}_2$.